jupyter/declarativewidgets/etc/docs/site/usage-docs/Data-Visualizations.md

 )
 ```

 Then, bind `aDataFrame1` to an `urth-core-dataframe` element, see [Using DataFrames](https://github.com/jupyter-incubator/declarativewidgets/wiki/Using-DataFrames) for more on how to use DataFrames.
 Now we can make use of this `urth-core-dataframe` to supply datarows and columns for a table visualization.
+Note dataframes can also be referenced from within an object e.g. `klass.df`.

 ```
 %%html